conscia-com/lambda-roadworker/README.md

 The bucket name is specified in the [tf/terraform.tfvars](../master/tf/terraform.tfvars) file.
 It should be changed from _hennings-roadworker-backup-bucket_ to something that is appropriately and unique for your account.

-Compare the Build Environment Reference for AWS CodeBuild with [the current lambda environment](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html "Lambda Execution Environment and Available Libraries") to make sure that the `codebuild_image` are compatible with the Lambda execution environment.
+Also compare the [Build Environment Reference for AWS CodeBuild](docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref.html#build-env-ref-available) with
+[the current lambda environment](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html "Lambda Execution Environment and Available Libraries") to make sure that the `codebuild_image` are compatible with the Lambda execution environment.